Adult Changes in Thought Study

 Medical Record Abstraction Data

-Some medical record data is not available for electronic linkage.
-As a result, the ACT Study has been conducting an ongoing manual medical record review to abstract additional elements for potential use in future research.
-These additional data elements, provided by the ACT Life Course Core, are only available on a select sample of ACT participants.
+Some medical record data is not standardly available for electronic linkage.
+As a result, the ACT Study has been conducting an ongoing manual medical record review to abstract additional elements as a resource for potential use in future research.

 Neuropathology Data.png